DV

 Strategy & risk

-SOXQ tracks PHLX SOX Semiconductor Sector Index with a basket approach, while SOXX tracks ICE Semiconductor Index with a basket approach.
-Beta is 2.19 for SOXQ and 2.26 for SOXX, indicating SOXQ is less volatile relative to the market.
+SOXQ tracks PHLX SOX Semiconductor Sector Index, while SOXX tracks ICE Semiconductor Index.
+Beta is 2.27 for SOXQ and 2.32 for SOXX — effectively similar market sensitivity.

 Fund details